-Volunteers prepare for, serve, and clean up after funeral reception luncheons, and provide warm hospitality to funeral guests.
+Funeral Reception Volunteers prepare for, serve, and clean up after funeral reception luncheons.
+They provide warm hospitality to funeral guests.

 Grief Support Ministry Team

-The team works with members of the congregation who are grieving losses, contacting them at the time of loss and/or 4/6 weeks after the loss to express sympathy on behalf of the congregation, providing listening and compassion.
+Members of the Grief Support Ministry Team connect with members of the congregation grieving loss.
+Contact is made at the time of loss and 4-6 weeks after the loss to express sympathy on behalf of the congregation and provide listening and compassion.

 Hope in Recovery Team